lispysnake/website/content/about.md

 draft: false
 ---

-**Lispy Snake, Ltd.** is a brand new independent game studio, estabilished in the UK, 2019.
-We approach software development from a unique angle, building on many, many years of experience.
-This should reflect through in our upcoming releases, so keep your eyes peeled.

-We have our roots in years of software engineering, Linux distribution engineering, desktop design and creation, etc. Enabling the least path of resistence with the highest quality tooling will always remain our ethos.
+**Lispy Snake, Ltd** was founded by veteran open source engineer, Ikey Doherty, in 2019.
+Primarily we are a game studio, and we will begin to work on our game titles as and when [Serpent](/serpent) reaches sufficient levels of maturity.

+Our roots run deep in software engineering, open source software architecture and Linux distribution development.
+Our development ethos manifest itself in our software, leading to high quality tooling and libraries.

-### Open Source
+### {{<fontawesome fab fa-osi>}} Open Source

-We build upon, and build, open source solutions.
-As such our developing game framework, Serpent, is fully open source.
-We also promise to release our games as fully open source projects after a limited amount of time.
+We don't believe in "free & source available" solutions.
+Serpent, and all of our projects, are completely free and open source, for anyone to use, examine and contribute to.

+Our software remains open source, under [OSI](https://opensource.org/) compliant licenses.
+Serpent and the related subprojects are all available under the terms of the [ZLib](https://opensource.org/licenses/Zlib) license.

-### Linux First
+### {{<fontawesome fa fa-linux>}} Linux First

 We run Linux daily, here.
 We use it for everything, and it is core to our development processes.
 As such our framework and titles put Linux first, instead of being a second-class citizen.

-Interestingly we have a fairly unique development problem in that we'll have to undertake work to port our framework to Windows.
-Ironic.
+The net result is maximum portability, allowing us to bring Serpent to more platforms, without the headaches and bugs.